 During the holidays, it’s tempting to throw your workouts by the wayside with the promise to start again after the New Year.
-Research shows that when regular exercise stops, de-training occurs within a few weeks.
-It's better to shift to maintenance workouts than to stop altogether and lose what you've worked so hard to gain.
+Research shows that de-training occurs within a few weeks when regular exercise stops.
+It's better to shift to maintenance workouts than to stop altogether and lose what you've worked hard to gain.
 Even if you need to reduce the time of each session or cut back one workout a week, maintaining the momentum of your regular exercise routine is much easier than stopping and trying to re-establish it again later.

 Exercise can also be a valuable tool to get you through the challenges of the holiday season.
-Here are 4 reasons why you should give yourself the gift of regular exercise.
+Here are four reasons you should give yourself the gift of regular exercise.

 Holiday Weight Gain

 The holidays are a high-risk time for gaining weight.
-Exercise can combat this risk by burning calories, and by maintaining muscle mass which sustains metabolic rate.
+Exercise can combat this risk by burning calories and maintaining muscle mass, which helps maintain your metabolism.

-As we approach the winter solstice, the season chips away at our daylight hours.
+The season chips away at our daylight as we approach the winter solstice.
 For many people, this can lead to varying degrees of seasonal depression.
 Exercise can reduce symptoms of depression and elevate mood.
-Performing an outdoor workout during the daylight hours provides additional benefits by increasing sunlight exposure.
+Performing an outdoor workout during daylight provides additional benefits by increasing sunlight exposure.

 Exercise Provides Structure